davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v003 explores surface pressure vs. MSL pressure by city
 * OpenMeteoEDA_202306_v003 runs every combination of 2 predictors on city, using a smaller training subset

+### Expansions week of 13-MAY-2024
+* OpenMeteoEDA_202306_v003 explores accuracy for each combination of 2 predictors on city, using a smaller training subset